maryamShahid/operating-systems/README.md

 # Operating Systems

-This repository is a container for the projects I developed during CS342 - Operating System Concepts.
+This repository is a container for the projects I developed during CS342 - Operating System Concepts

 * [Intercepting Shell Program](https://github.com/maryamShahid/intercepting-shell-program): An intercepting shell program which executes user commands.
 For piped instructions, POSIX pipes are used.
 * [Multithreaded Scheduling](https://github.com/maryamShahid/multi-threaded-scheduling): This project focuses on multithreaded scheduling of processes using FCFS, SJF, PRIO and VRUNTIME algorithms.
 This project allowed me to practice deadlock preventation, synchronization and the theory of CPU scheduling.